 This departure of this trip is currently full — please call us to discuss options.

 Apply online using a credit card for the $795 deposit (your card will not be charged until we confirm a spot for you).
 Applications are reviewed in the order in which they are received (we do not hold spots over the phone).

 The flow of applications starts in July and peaks in January/February.
 Some groups fill by the December holidays, and others will have space into the late spring.
 Our advice?
 Apply as soon as possible — it only takes a few minutes — and we’ll get to work right away to find a great spot for you.

 Call (413.458.9672) or email (email@example.com).
 We look forward to hearing from you.

 Immerse yourself in the vibrant life, sublime beauty, and terrific promise of Tanzania.

 Tanzania — its beauty and promise — distilled.

 Some people dream of the wildlife.
 Others the service.
 Still others Kili.
 What’s your dream?
 What will you look forward to most?
-When you join a Field Studies Tanzania group, your dreams flow together, and the group very quickly shares one dream: to have the greatest three weeks possible in a beautiful, fascinating place.
+When you join a Kilimanjaro Expedition group, your dreams flow together, and the group very quickly shares one dream: to have the greatest three weeks possible in a beautiful, fascinating place.